NPS Calculator for India

-The NPS calculator is based on the National Pension System (formerly known as the National Pension Scheme), which is a measure to provide a regular and stable source of income for Indian citizens after retirement.
+The NPS calculator for India is based on the National Pension System (formerly known as the National Pension Scheme), which is a measure to provide a regular and stable source of income for Indian citizens after retirement.

-This NPS calculator allows you to determine how much corpus you will have upon retirement and also calculate the NPS annuity.
+This NPS calculator for India allows you to determine how much corpus you will have upon retirement and also calculate the NPS annuity.
 You will also be able to adjust the NPS interest rate to estimate your retirement savings and the associated tax benefit from NPS.

 The NPS return calculator helps you estimate your total retirement savings.
 You will also learn how to calculate your NPS corpus, which will enable you to plan for your retirement.